SteveDengZishi/robot-stock-trader/README.md

 # Robot Stock Trader
-* Smarter invest, Better life
+* Smart investing, simplified.
 * Created by Robot Stock Trading Group LLC.
 * Steve, Rohan, Anmol

 ## Holding your money gets you nowhere but inflation

-#### How do individuals make smarter investment decision by avoiding the volatility in the market and compete with institutional investors
+#### How do individuals make smarter investment decisions by avoiding the volatility in the market and compete with institutional investors

-It is difficult for ordinary users to make money off of the stock market because it is hard to commit enough time to constantly watching it and analyzing trends.
-In addition, it is typically not worth creating a real high-frequency trading robot because HFT terms have vastly better hardware and systems design to capitalize on miniscule intervals of time.
+It is difficult for ordinary users to make money off of the stock market because it is hard to commit enough time to constantly watch it and analyze trends.
+In addition, it is typically not worth creating a real high-frequency trading robot because HFT firms have vastly better hardware and systems design to capitalize on miniscule intervals of time.
 A trading robot that holds positions for seconds or minutes is therefore a much better idea.

 ## Who